NEW: E-cigarette use is epidemic among teens, says FDA

-E-cigarettes work by heating a pure liquid called e-juice -- composed of flavorings, propylene glycol, glycerin and often nicotine -- until it vaporizes.
-The resulting vapor is much less offensive to many -- both smokers and non-smokers -- and some studies have shown that it helps smokers quit.
-In fact, many e-cigarette users don't call themselves smokers, preferring to use the term "vapers" instead.
+E-cigarettes are increasingly being used as a nicotine alternative as smokers seek ways to kick their habit.
+They work by heating a pure liquid called e-juice – composed of flavorings, propylene glycol, glycerin and often nicotine – until it vaporizes.
+The resulting vapor is much less offensive to both smokers and non-smokers.

-Despite research showing a danger to adolescents, there remains a controversy over long term impact of e-cigarettes and how they should be regulated.
-Are they really an effective way to quit smoking?
-Does "vaping" introduce health issues all its own, unrelated to tobacco?
-Science and public policy have bounced back and forth for over a decade, as different studies produce different -- and sometimes contradictory -- results.
+Science and public policy have bounced back and forth for over a decade, as different studies produce different – and sometimes contradictory – results.
 Let’s take a look at the debate over the years:

 2003 headline: Invention of e-cigarettes